pepkit/pepspec/docs/looper/advanced-guide/advanced-run-options.md

 ## Add CLI arguments to looper config

-You can also customize things further.
-You can provide a `cli` keyword to specify any command line (CLI) options from within the looper config file.
+You can provide a `cli` keyword to specify any command line (CLI) options from within the **looper config file**.
 The subsections within this section direct the arguments to the respective `looper` subcommands.
 For example, to specify a sample submission limit for a `looper run` command, use:

 ```yaml
 cli: